Prosthesis: Prosthetic raw materials

+Organ prostheses

+Organ prostheses include artificial hearts, and artificial kidneys.

 History

 Prosthetics originate from the ancient Near East circa 3000 BCE, with the earliest evidence of prosthetics appearing in ancient Egypt and Iran.
-The earliest recorded mention of eye prosthetics is from the Egyptian story of the Eye of Horus dates circa 3000 BC, which involves the left eye of Horus being plucked out and then restored by Thoth.
+The earliest recorded mention of eye prosthetics is from the Egyptian story of the Eye of Horus dated circa 3000 BC, which involves the left eye of Horus being plucked out and then restored by Thoth.
 Circa 3000-2800 BC, the earliest archaeological evidence of prosthetics is found in ancient Iran, where an eye prosthetic is found buried with a woman in Shahr-i Shōkhta.
 It was likely made of bitumen paste that was covered with a thin layer of gold.
 The Egyptians were also early pioneers of foot prosthetics, as shown by the wooden toe found on a body from the New Kingdom circa 1000 BC.
 Another early textual mention is found in South Asia circa 1200 BC, involving the warrior queen Vishpala in the Rigveda.
 Roman bronze crowns have also been found, but their use could have been more aesthetic than medical.

 An early mention of a prosthetic comes from the Greek historian Herodotus, who tells the story of Hegesistratus, a Greek diviner who cut off his own foot to escape his Spartan captors and replaced it with a wooden one.